prusa3d/Prusa-Connect-SDK-Printer/README.rst

 Additional data for this event is passed using the `data` key with a dictionary as a value.

-For further detail see https://connect.prusa3d.com/docs/printer_communication or have a look at the implementation details in the SDK (INFO event handled by the `Printer.get_info()` method).

 .. code:: python